techlore/go-incognito/Scripts/Section 1/6_ The Convenience Line.md

 more...
 To give you a heads up: every lesson is broken down more or as less as
 follows:

-First, there’s a promo, speaking of....
-[Promotional Spot]

 I’ll start with the basics, what you need to know.
 This will be an introduction to the topic.
 Then there’s the big no-nos.
 Not using the same password for every website, the easy things that you should be implementing no matter who you are.